 On Jan.
-1, 2004, the Iron & Steel Society (ISS) and the Association for Iron and Steel Engineers (AISE) consolidated to form the Association for Iron & Steel Technology (AIST).
-Each predecessor organization possessed a rich historical background, but both recognized the need for a combined effort to serve the iron and steel industry.
+1, 2004, the Iron & Steel Society (ISS) and the Association of Iron and Steel Engineers (AISE) consolidated to form the Association for Iron & Steel Technology (AIST).
+Each predecessor organization possessed a rich historical background, but both recognized the need for a unified effort to advance the technical development, production, processing and application for iron and steel.

 The Iron & Steel Society was formed in 1974 as the fourth constituent society of the American Institute of Mining, Metallurgical and Petroleum Engineers (AIME), whose history dates back to 1871, when the American Institute of Mining Engineers was formed in Wilkes-Barre, Pa.

 ISS was one of the "sister societies" of AIME.
 The other societies are the Society for Mining, Metallurgy and Exploration (SME), headquartered in Littleton, Colo.; the Society of Petroleum Engineers (SPE), headquartered in Richardson, Texas; and The Minerals, Metals & Materials Society (TMS), headquartered in Warrendale, Pa.

 Upon the establishment of ISS, most of its members were previous members of TMS, although several of them maintained memberships in both societies.
 ISS and TMS moved from the New York City office of AIME in 1978 and built an office building in Warrendale, Pa., just north of Pittsburgh.
 In 1984, each of the four constituent societies incorporated separately, leaving AIME with a staff of four in a small office in Manhattan, an illustrious history and an eight-figure endowment fund.